 The foundation of effective construction risk management lies in thorough proactive planning.
 This starts with the early identification of potential risks.
 Involving all project stakeholders — architects, engineers, construction and project managers, contractors, and subcontractors — is a valuable first step for uncovering potential pitfalls from diverse perspectives.

 Historical data analysis is another powerful weapon in the risk identification arsenal.
-By analyzing past projects, construction companies can identify common challenges and use this knowledge to anticipate similar issues in future endeavors.
+By analyzing past projects, construction companies can identify common challenges and use this knowledge to anticipate similar issues in future endeavours.
 Industry best practices and risk assessment checklists can further refine the risk identification process, ensuring a comprehensive overview of potential problems.

 Because of this need to learn from history, selecting construction managers with a portfolio of successful projects is essential.
 Their real-world experience allows them to recognize potential risks and adapt more effectively when unexpected challenges inevitably arise.